Frequently Asked Questions

 Yes!
 We're always happy to have people come visit classes.
 You can come observe any class listed in our schedule: there's usually more than one instructor present so one of us can chat with you and answer any questions.

-Note: we do not live at the studio.
+Note: we do not live at the Kelly Barn in Boulder.
 So, we're only there when we teach classes.
 Please don't stop by at other times and bother the people who do live there: they're very nice people, but they're not us and they won't be able to answer your questions.

 I am new to tai chi -- Where do I start?